poempelfox/mobilews/docs/unstructuredmess.md

 * we will use two I2C busses: One for the 3.3V sensors, and one for the 5V powered sensor - just to reduce the risk of accidential 5V to the other sensors.
 Note that the sensor requiring 5V still has 3.3V logic level for the I2C.
   - For consistency, we will always use green cabling for SCL and yellow cabling for SDA
   - Bus 0 (3.3V): GPIO9 == SCL, GPIO10 - SDA
+    + SHT3x - I2C-address: 0x44 1000100b
+    + LTR390 - I2C-address: 0x53 1010011b
+    + LPS35HW - I2C-address: 0x5d 1011101b
+    + DFR0627 - this always responds to 8 I2C-addresses, i.e. only the 4 most significant address bits are really address bits and the rest is abused for function selection, but at least we can set 2 of the 4 via DIP switch.
+We set both to 1, which results in the device taking up the addresses 1110xxxb, or 0x70 to 0x77 (inclusive)
   - Bus 1 (5V powered device with 3.3V I2C level): GPIO11 = SCL, GPIO12 = SDA
+    + SEN50 particulate matter sensor - I2C-address: ?
 * LTE module
   - the power wires (GND, 5V, 3.3V) should be routed through our distribution board.
   - ESP32 GPIO1 <-> LTE-module RX